citp/privacy-policy-historical/s/sh/sha/shaadi.com.md

  [Astrolife.com - Privacy Policy](http://www.astrolife.com/help/privacy-policy.php)
  [Fropper.com - Privacy Policy](http://www.fropper.com/help/policy.php)

 FRAMING: We utilize framing techniques to make it appear that the user is still on the web site when they are actually on a third party web site.
 SURVEYS & CONTESTS: From time-to-time our site requests information from users via surveys or contests.
 Participation in these surveys or contests is completely voluntary and the user therefore has a choice whether or not to disclose this information.
 Information requested may include contact information (such as name and shipping address), and demographic information (such as zip code, and age).SHAADI.COM AFFILIATE PARTNERS: The Affiliate Partner program is a vehicle for other websites to link to Shaadi.com.
 No personal member information is exchanged with the Affiliate Partner.TESTIMONIALS: Satisfied users of Shaadi.com have chosen to post testimonials on our web site.
 All permissions have been obtained to post these testimonials.LIVE CHAT: Shaadi.com has tied up with LIVE person for it's live chat feature.
 Information you provide on chat is stored on the LIVE person's server but is not used by them.
-Shaadi.com also saves chats for tracking and MIS purpose.SHAADI.COM MOBILE SERVICES: Mobile services include alerts, WAP, voice, SMS and application.
+Shaadi.com also saves chats for tracking and MIS purpose.MESSENGER: If you use our online instant messaging function on this Web site, you should be aware that any personally identifiable information you submit there can be read, collected, or used by other users of this forum, and could be used to send you unsolicited messages.
+We are not responsible for the personally identifiable information you choose to submit in this forum.SHAADI.COM MOBILE SERVICES: Mobile services include alerts, WAP, voice, SMS and application.
 Through mobile service one can search, express interest, send and receive messages, receive notifications and exchange voice messages etc. For a Free Member the charges will be as follows:
     * Shaadi.com Mobile SMS service: every incoming alert will be charged at Re.
 1 per SMS, while every outgoing SMS will be charged at Rs.
 3 per SMS, except 'view profile' and 'express interest' which will be charged at Rs.
 10 per SMS.
     * Shaadi.com Mobile WAP service: you will be charged at Rs.
 10/- per Express of Interest sent by the Member and per profile forwarded via sms or email.
     * Shaadi.com Mobile Application: you will be charged Rs.
 10 per express interest sent.